Bigg-O/Quicker_Picker_Upper/README.md

 **Using the proper tool you can clean up the messes.**
 - Cloth will clean Drawn on the wall
-- Mop will clean Juice spill
+- Sponge will clean Juice spill
 - Basket will clean Toy spill
 - Vaccuum will clean Snack spill